 Founded in 2014, the Center for Advanced Genocide Research is the research and scholarship unit of the USC Shoah Foundation.
 The USC Shoah Foundation Center for Advanced Genocide Research is dedicated to advancing new areas of interdisciplinary research on the Holocaust and other genocides, focusing on the origins of genocide and how to intervene in the cycle that leads to mass violence.
-The Center organizes annual international workshops and conferences, hosts a speaker series on genocide and mass violence, and offers a competitive international research fellowship program.
+The Center organizes annual international workshops and conferences and offers a competitive international research fellowship program.
 While the Center promotes research and scholarship on genocide in general, it focuses on the following three primary themes: Resistance to Genocide and Mass Violence; Violence, Emotion and Behavioral Change; and Digital Genocide Studies.
-For further information please consult: http://cagr.usc.edu.
+For further information please consult: cagr.usc.edu

-To submit an application, please send a collaborative cover letter, CVs for each member of the proposed team, a collaborative research proposal (2-3 pages), and proposed dates for the visit by November 15, 2016 to cagr@usc.edu.
+To submit an application, please send a collaborative cover letter, CVs for each member of the proposed team, a collaborative research proposal (2-3 pages), and proposed dates for the visit by November 15, 2018 to cagr@usc.edu.